Hyejin-Claire-Lee/ARSPA/README.md

 - The proof string in proof_c13d17.txt can be used to call the function verifyTx in the smart contract.

 **5. Smart contract**
-- The smart contract can be deployed in the mainet or testnet.
+- The smart contract can be deployed in the main net or testnet.
 - We can test the verifyTx() function by using the proof string from the above steps.
-- NOTE: candidate IDs must be in range 0 to 12.
+- NOTE: candidate IDs must be in the range of 0 to 12.